microsoft/Atlas/README.md

 ## Getting Started

-From a console window, `mkdir hello` to create a new subfolder.
+From a console window, `mkdir demo` to create a new subfolder.

-Add a `hello/workflow.yaml` file to declare operations:
+Add a `demo/workflow.yaml` file to declare operations:

 ```
 operations: